evicinelli/Med-Notes/README.md

 Please, if you spot errors submit an issue and I'll try to review it -- you know, college is tough.

-P.S: No image will be uploaded -- usually they are screenshot from lecture slides or textbooks, and I don't have the licence to share them.
+P.S: No image will be uploaded -- usually I use screenshot from lecture slides or textbooks, so I don't have the licence to share them.

 P.P.S: Notes are in Italian only, sorry